cminhho/FontEndWorkflowAutomation/README.md

 ```

 ### BOWER
-The Package Manager is used for dependency management, so that you no longer have to manually download and manage your scripts.
+[Bower](http://bower.io/) is the package manager is used for dependency management, so that you no longer have to manually download and manage your scripts.

 ```sh
  $npm install -g bower